Tevfik-365/diary-create/README.md

-this one log builder is not yet complete.
+this one log builder is not yet complete kütüphaneler (flask,python,sqlalchemy)